 Give to the Center

-Donations to The Boeing Center for Aviation and Aerospace Safety Fund for Excellence will be utilized for faculty development, curriculum innovation, student enrichment, and capital equipment.
+Your donations to the Boeing Center for Aviation and Aerospace Safety may be designated for two different funds.
+The Boeing Center for Aviation and Aerospace Safety Fund for Excellence will be utilized for faculty development, curriculum innovation, student enrichment, and capital equipment.
+The Boeing Center for Aviation and Aerospace Safety Internship Fund is used to support student interns working in safety-related fields.